dtklumpp/elements/README.md

 * When a stone is placed, they also get to implement its element bonus, which usually involves creating or moving adjacent stones around on the board.
 In some cases a stone can directly replace a different element stone.
 * Can users bid to go first?
 I'll try to look this up...

 After each move, the game checks if somebody has won.
+This happens if the enemy King has no legal moves.

 If so, it implements the Congratulations function and transfers $X to the winning User's swiss bank account (and removes it from the loser's?--stretch goal)

 The element powers btw (as i remember them) are: